José Domingo Cañas Memory House: Origins and the Panamanian embassy annex

+DINA takeover: the "Ollagüe Barracks"

+Original metal bed frame, or parrilla, used to administer electric shock torture.

+In late July or August 1974 the empty house was seized by the National Intelligence Directorate (DINA) and converted into a clandestine detention and torture center that the agency designated "Cuartel Ollagüe" (Ollagüe Barracks).
+The center functioned mainly as a transit point for prisoners being moved from Londres 38, the DINA's first major detention site in downtown Santiago, to the larger Villa Grimaldi compound, which was becoming operational at around the same time.
+Most of those detained were militants of the Movement of the Revolutionary Left (MIR), along with members of the Communist Party, the Socialist Party and the MAPU.

+Day-to-day command of the barracks fell first to Carabineros captain Ciro Torré Sáez and, after October 1974, to army captain Francisco Maximiliano Ferrer Lima; both reported to army major Marcelo Moren Brito, who oversaw several DINA detention centers and visited the house daily, though he kept no permanent office there.
+Interrogations at the site were led by army officer Miguel Krassnoff, head of the DINA's "Halcón" ("Falcon") operational group, whose subordinates included agents such as Osvaldo Romo.

-The detainees, according to the Rettig Report:
+According to the Rettig Report, detainees at the site:

 "were kept in a relatively spacious common room, similar to that of Londres 38, and in a place called 'the hole,' which was something like a pantry, with no windows or ventilation, approximately 2 x 1 meters, where at the same time more than ten detainees were held, in extreme conditions of overcrowding and lack of air."

-Original metal bed, or parrilla, in the same place where electric torture was applied.

-In the same way as in other detention centers, interrogation sessions, torture, and abuses were carried out on the detainees.
-According to testimonies given to the Valech Commission:
+Survivors' testimonies gathered by the Valech Commission describe systematic torture at the barracks:

 "continual torture of people took place in this facility.
 They suffered punches and kicks all over their bodies, as well as blows with rubber truncheons or the butt of rifles.
 They were tied to a table, with arms and legs extended, and in that position, they received electric shocks in sensitive parts of their bodies.
 They endured the grid, humiliations, and sexual abuse, both women and some men, mock executions, the submarine, burns, were forced to witness the torture of other detainees and in some cases relatives; they had to remain hooded or blindfolded; they suffered suffocation by strangulation, with a rope around the neck or with plastic bags, as well as the insertion of objects into the anus, hangings, and psychological torture."

-Once Villa Grimaldi became operational, the facility on José Domingo Cañas Street became an operational headquarters for the DINA and later for the National Information Center (CNI).

-It is estimated that 61 disappeared detainees were held in this facility.